About the Partnership

 History of the Partnership

 The Electrical Transmission & Distribution Partnership began in August 2004 with six members.
 Additional line constructors joined over time, and the partnership was renewed and expanded in 2006, and again in 2008.
-In 2011 the Partnership grew by including two new members increasing the total partners to twelve.
+By 2020, the Partnership had grown to its current size of thirteen partner companies.
 Today, the Electrical Transmission & Distribution Partnership covers an estimated 80 percent of total workers in the line construction industry.

 Read the full text of the agreement here.